CESNET/ipfixcol2/extra_plugins/output/unirec/README.rst

 ======================

 The plugin converts IPFIX flow records into UniRec format and sends them as UniRec records via a TRAP output interface.
-Structure of the output record is defined using an UniRec template that consists of one or more UniRec fields.
+Structure of the output record is defined using a UniRec template that consists of one or more UniRec fields.

 Each flow record is converted individually.
 For each IPFIX field the plugin tries to find mapping to a particular UniRec field of the output record and performs data conversion.
-It is possible that the original IPFIX record doesn't contain of all required fields.
+It is possible that the original IPFIX record doesn't contain all required fields.
 In this case, a user could choose to drop the whole record or fill undefined UniRec fields with default values.
 Converted records are sent over a unix socket/tcp/tcp-tls for further processing or stored as files.

 An instance of the plugin can use only one TRAP output interface and one UniRec template at the same time.
 However, it is possible to create multiple instances of this plugin with different configuration.
-For example, one instance can convert all flows using an UniRec template that consists of common fields available in all flow records and another instance converts only flow records that consist of HTTP fields.
+For example, one instance can convert all flows using a UniRec template that consists of common fields available in all flow records and another instance converts only flow records that consist of HTTP fields.